mohidsaeedMUS/BionicBuzzardsROBOT/README.md

 # BionicBuzzardsROBOT

-## TINY URL Link
+**For easy sharing, use this TINYURL Link:** https://tinyurl.com/bionicbuzzardrobot

-TINYURL link to this repo: https://tinyurl.com/bionicbuzzardrobot
+## Steps to downloading and using correctly